SrihariMadhavan/nap-trap_paper/README.md

 ```
 --->

-The package has been tested on Python3.9+.
-To install the package , we highly recommend first creating a Python 3 virtual environment
+The package has been tested on Python3.9+. ⚠️ To install the package , we highly recommend first [creating a Python 3 virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 Following this download/clone the repository into your desired folder eg. `path/to/naptrap_package`